This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 Day 2

 - The next day, prepare the chocolate filling so it has time to cool.
 In a saucepan over low heat, melt together chocolate and butter.
-Once melted, remove from the heat and while its still warm stir in powdered sugar and vanilla.
-Pour into a bowl and let it cool to room temperature.
+Once melted, remove it from the heat, and while its still warm, stir in powdered sugar and vanilla.

 - Pull the proofed dough from the bowl and tip it onto a lightly floured surface.
 The next step is to cut it into two even pieces.